- Publication 530 - Introductory Material

 You can deduct real estate taxes imposed on you.
 You must have paid them either at settlement or closing, or to a taxing authority (either directly or through an escrow account) during the year.
 If you own a cooperative apartment, see Special Rules for Cooperatives , later.

-The following items are not deductible as real estate taxes.
+The following items aren’t deductible as real estate taxes.

 If you own a cooperative apartment, some special rules apply to you, though you generally receive the same tax treatment as other homeowners.
 As an owner of a cooperative apartment, you own shares of stock in a corporation that owns or leases housing facilities.
 You can deduct your share of the corporation's deductible real estate taxes if the cooperative housing corporation meets the following conditions: